Canadian Society of Petroleum Geologists: Publications

 The society published a Journal of Canadian Petroleum Geology, renamed in 1963 to Bulletin of Canadian Petroleum Geology.
 Another publication, the Geological History of Western Canada became the main reference for stratigraphy of Canadian geological units.

 The society published the Atlas of Western Canada in 1964.
 It was edited by R.G.
 McCrossan and R.P.
 Glaister, and contained detailed references to the Geological History of Western Canada and the stratigraphy of the Western Canadian Sedimentary Basin.

-The Reservoir

-The past president of the Canadian Society of Petroleum Geologists, Neill A. Hutton published a series in the Society's The Reservoir in 2009 entitled Climate Change..